Skip to main content

 Arak/Oghi

-A strong distilled spirit, often made from grapes or other fruits.
-It is commonly served during meals and celebrations.
-Note that the strength and quality can vary significantly depending on the production method and source.
+A strong distilled spirit, often made from grapes or other fruit, poured at meals and celebrations.
+Strength and quality swing widely depending on who made it and how.

 spiritVarious